questdb/questdb.io/docs/guide/integrations/go.md

 ---
 title: Postgres wire client in Go
 sidebar_label: Go
+description: Tutorial on how to connect to QuestDB from Go using Postgres wire
 ---

 This example uses the `lib/pg` library to connect to QuestDB.
 Currently, we support queries without parameters when connecting via the Go client.
 We are working on supporting parameterized queries.